jwbrun/ASGDSimulator/README.md

 # ASGDSymulator
-cifar10-fast uses commit @f00c6ba
-convNet.pytorch uses commit "298fb46
+All files in these two folders are not my work: cifar10fast uses commit @f00c6ba convNet uses commit "298fb46